 She marveled at how he tried to make the sign of the cross.
 A murdering rapist was calling on his God.
 She reached down and touched his cheek with her thumb, burning a black mark on it.

 His God may have come and retrieved him before the mark, but after, it was only the Underworld for him.

 The cute little killer was named Hadija.
 Her mother had tried to raise her with Islam.
-That seemed like a million lifetimes ago to the girl.
+That seemed like a million lifetimes ago.
 She had to stop and remember if she was even ‘her’ then.
-Was she a happy boy playing soccer in some other existence?
-That had been another life, and another world.
+Was she a happy boy playing football in some other existence?
+That had been another life and another world.
 Despite the fact that the miniscule murderer often found herself hungry, battered, and covered in gore, she had never been happier.
 She was truly herself.

 She knew all the prayers and rituals of Islam, but she knew that Allah wasn’t her father.
 She looked at Allah and Christ the way that poor children looked at rich children’s dads.
 Hadija would wistfully dream that those were her parents, and that even if she raped and murdered they would still love her, but she knew it wasn’t so.
 She was not the product of a mastercraftsman like Allah.
 She was what happens when a mechanic tries to build a house.
 Her defective god had made her his defective offspring.